jerrintm/meet/README.md

 **Project Description**

+For my Meet App, I will be using serverless functions, progressive web application (PWA) with React using a test-driven development (TDD) technique.
+This application uses the Google Calendar API to fetch upcoming events.

 The Meet app is a progressive web application with a serverless backend, offering offline access to upcoming events in specific cities.
 Its responsive design ensures seamless display across devices, delivering a superior user experience.
 Powered by Test-Driven Development, it prioritizes code quality and test coverage for optimal performance.
 This project is developed using REACT.